fpdevil/rise_of_machines/GradientDescent.md

 ## Learning Rate (η)

-The Learning Rate variable $$\eta$$ controls how large of a step we take downhill during each iteration.
+The Learning Rate variable η controls how large of a step we take downhill during each iteration.
 If we take too large of a step, we may step over the minimum.
 However, if we take small steps, it will require many iterations to arrive at the minimum.

 ## Convergence for Perceptron